1Hive/gardens-v2/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all apps and packadawdwadawawdges, run the following command:

 ```
 cd my-turborepo